Watertown, New York: Contemporary

 Eric Anzalone was born in Dayton, Ohio, but grew up in Watertown, he was the leatherman of the group Village People from 1995 to 2017.
-Antonio Blakeney was born in Watertown and became a shooting guard for the Cleveland Charge.
+Antonio Blakeney was born in Watertown and became a shooting guard in the NBA and for the Cleveland Charge.
 In May 2021, he was arrested for armed robbery but bonded out of jail.
 Bob McCreadie was born in Watertown and was a racer at the Watertown Speedway before its closure in 1975.
 Mary Gay Scanlon was born in Watertown and is a Member of the U.S. House of Representatives.
+Viggo Mortensen was born in Watertown in 1958 and starred as Aragorn in The Lord of the Rings.

 In popular culture

 Watertown has appeared in multiple pieces of media over the years.
 Writer Fred Exley grew up in Watertown, and he set much of his 1968 novel A Fan's Notes in the city.
 Frank Sinatra's 1970 concept album Watertown explores the life of a middle-aged man in Watertown, whose wife has left him and his children.
 Harry Chapin made a famous quote: "I spent a week there one afternoon" about Watertown.
 His song "A Better Place to Be" was inspired by a story he heard in Watertown.
 Chapin mentioned both the quote and the origin of the song on his 1976 album Greatest Stories Live.
 Watertown was the given setting for the 1990 Bette Midler film Stella.
 While the movie was filmed in Ontario, several local items were taken there to be shown in the film, including the local daily newspaper, taxi-cabs, and shopping bags from the locally owned Empsall's department store.
 In the 2005 film Robots, the fictional town of Rivet Town was rumored to be based on Watertown, where director Chris Wedge lived during his teens.
 However, Wedge dismissed this in an interview.